 I don't have any photos of this block being sewn, but the colors really struck me and I love the teal, brown, yellow and pink together.

 What about you!?
 What colors have you put together this month for your Farm Girl Vintage blocks?
 Let us know and feel free to post pictures in the comments below.
 Or join us on the Facebook group to share and enjoy more Featherweight Fellowship online!

-NOTE: Now that we are in the swing of things and becoming more familiar with Lori Holt's Farm Girl Vintage quilt block style, we will continue sewing three blocks per month.
-Thus, on March 28th, 2019, we will feature Block 21 Haystack, Block 22 Kettle's On, and Block 23 Kitchen Window.
-Pace yourself and maybe do one block a week, then check back in next month, knowing we've been working on these together!
+NOTE: Now that we are in the swing of things and becoming more familiar with Lori Holt's Farm Girl Vintage quilt block style, we will continue sewing three blocks.
+Thus, we will feature Block 21 Haystack, Block 22 Kettle's On, and Block 23 Kitchen Window next.
+Pace yourself knowing we've been working on these together!